 Director’s duties in the British Virgin Islands

 The duties of a company director in the British Virgin Islands are discussed in the Business Companies Act 2004.
 According to law, the individual who acts as the company director has duties related to the managing and supervision of the company and its affairs.
-These also include fiduciary duties and the duty of care.
+Also included here are the duty of care and the fiduciary duty.